The Inquiry recommendations will be delivered in three stages aligned with major milestones as the industry develops.

-Stage One outlines the tasks following the lifting of the moratorium.
+Stage One outlined the tasks following the lifting of the moratorium.

-It covers setting up the governance arrangements for implementation, establishing the Onshore Shale Gas Community and Business Reference Group and starting work on some of the major reform areas.
+It covered setting up the governance arrangements for implementation, establishing the Onshore Shale Gas Community and Business Reference Group and starting work on some of the major reform areas.

 Stage Two - Preparing for Exploration

 Stage Two comprises implementing the recommendations that need to be done early including those that the Inquiry determined must be complete before any exploration involving drilling or hydraulic fracturing and stimulation of unconventional wells.

 The recommendations summarised in table 16.1 of the report are:

 - transfer of environmental decisions regarding petroleum from the Minister for Primary Industry and Resources to the Minister for Environment and Natural Resources